top of page

 Spanish Steps on a Sunny Day, Rome, Italy

-The Steps were built in the 1700s to link a French church at the top of the hill with a Spanish square at the bottom.
+The Spanish Steps were built in the 1700s to link a French church at the top of the hill with a Spanish square at the bottom.
 The elegant stairs and surrounding neighborhood have been inviting tourists to linger here ever since.
-It is easy to see why the area was favored by Dickens, Keats, and other wealthy Englishmen who made the square famous.
+It is easy to see why the area was favored by Dickens and Keats, who made the square famous.

 Piazza di Spagna | Top of Spanish Steps | Rome